What are the stock photography trends for 2020? Good question. Stock photography is getting bigger and bigger every year.

 With the global discussion about plastic and the impact it is having on our environment, we will see an increase in imagery to match.

 It will mean a huge shift for consumers, companies, and governments.
-There will be an increased demand in how we can take interesting compositions of drone photography to shed light on the state of our planet.
+There will be an increased demand in how we can find interesting compositions of drone photography to shed light on the state of our planet.

 In 2018, we saw a lot of comebacks from the 70s and 80s in products and images to match.
 With oranges and greens as the leading colours, we saw patterns and hard light combining to produce a modern spin.